okyksl/CHEERS-challenge/index.md

 ### Task

-As mentioned before, this task consists of two consequative steps:
+As mentioned before, this task consists of two consecutive steps:
-- First, predicting whether a sentence is relvant, namely the `is_relevant` value, and ...
+- First, predicting whether a sentence is relevant, namely the `is_relevant` value, and ...
 - Then, for any sentence *predicted as relevant* (i.e. predicted `is_relevant=1`), output *one* `sector_id` value.

 Please consider that in the provided data `sector_ids` can be more than one (a multi-class multi-label setting).
 However, in this round, we explicitly limit the prediction of sectors to one class (a multi-class single-label setting).
 In fact, the users are free to exploit the one or multiple sector(s) of a sentence for training, but at inference time, only one sector should be provided.